sses7757/Althea/README.md

 This library follows the GNU GPL v3 license

 ## `Althea`
-- Cross Platform and Cross Device
+- Cross platform and cross device
-	- It can be run on Windows, Linux or MacOS with CPU, GPU or even FPGA (if there were proper backend support)
+	- It can be run on Windows, Linux or MacOS with CPUs and GPUs
-- Thread and Memory Safety
+- Thread and memory safe
 - Common Language Specification (CLS) compliant (see [CLSCompliantAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.clscompliantattribute?view=net-6.0))
+  - Therefore, users of VB.NET and F# can import this project directly

-- Fully Aspect- and Interface- Oriented : from top to bottom
+- Fully aspect- and interface- oriented
-	- Algorithms based on interfaces such as the Lanczos, Krylov-Schur and GMERS algorithms
-	- Unified accessing points
-	- Interfaces for operations and arrays
-	- Implementations on different platforms and devices
-	- Native codes

-- High Performance (with high-performance implementations such as the default ones)
+- High Performance (with high-performance implementations such as the default CUDA and MKL ones)
-	- The pre-defined unified accessing points are simple so that there will be no substantial overhead.
-And the dynamic accessing points which may be defined by users afterwards are cached by the dynamic system of DotNet.

 - High Extendability
 	- **All** modules and aspects are designed to support any possible extensions in the future and all the default implementations are written in the same regulations